Listen to the audio trailer HERE

 Leeds is the largest city in the largest county on the UK mainland, it is a former imperial textile centre and is now a major UK financial centre.
 The Working Hours Podcast documents the city’s experiences through CoVid, Brexit, creeping technological unemployment, new and ongoing resource wars, the ongoing removal of the welfare state and the accelerating ecological emergency.

 Watch the 1st video trailer:

-The purpose of the project is to create a depository of knowledge about labour and employment across this pivotal decade in the human story.
-My goal is to record an hour of opinion on this topic from one thousand people in the city of Leeds.
-LISTEN NOW!
+The purpose of the project is to create a depository of knowledge about labour and employment in one place and across this pivotal decade in the human story.
+The goal is to record an hour of experience and opinion on this topic from one thousand people in the city of Leeds.

 I work with you on your episode so that I know that that you are happy for our interview to be published as an episode.

-Okay, so you don’t feel confident or comfortable being recorded, listening to your own voice or being heard by your boss or employer.
-I get it.
-But, if this is you but you’re still reading then perhaps you might be interested in contributing via taking part in the Working Hours survey?
+Okay, so you don’t feel confident or comfortable being recorded, listening to your own voice or being heard by your boss or employer?
+I get that.
+But, if this is you and you’re still reading then perhaps you might be interested in taking part in a Working Hours survey?

 For any data protection issues please email email@example.com

 “Work is about a search for daily meaning as well as daily bread, for recognition as well as cash, for astonishment rather than torpor; in short, for a sort of life rather than a Monday through Friday sort of dying.”